lvgl/lvgl/docs/overview/scroll.rst

    if(event_code == LV_EVENT_GET_SELF_SIZE) {
        lv_point_t * p = lv_event_get_param(e);

-     //If x or y < 0 then it doesn't neesd to be calculated now if(p->x >= 0) {
+     //If x or y < 0 then it doesn't need to be calculated now if(p->x >= 0) {
        p->x = 200; //Set or calculate the self width
      }